Rudra-cs/RapidNews/README.md

 # RapidNews
-This is an news app which shows the news from different online source through a api.
+This is an news app which shows the news from different online source through an api.